20LitersAdmin/liters_tracker/docs/chip_notes.md

 0. Geography navigation:
 - links to technologies contain no geography filter (should they?)

+0. Navigation:
+- monthly view should show reports as editable

 1. Plans architecture:
 - Plan form
 -- geography: contracts/{:id}/plans